GreenMountainPower/spring-cloud-netflix-microservices/README.md

 			<artifactId>spring-cloud-starter-eureka-server</artifactId>
 		</dependency>
 ```
-and having the `@EnableEurekaServer` annotaion on the Spring configuration class, as below:
+and having the `@EnableEurekaServer` annotation on the Spring configuration class, as below:

 ```bash
 @SpringBootApplication